openlibraryenvironment/mod-rs/tools/reshare-dev-k8s/README.md

 k3d cluster create rsdev -p "9130:30130@server:0" -p "54321:30543@server:0" -p"29092:30092@server:0" -p"2181:32181@server:0"
 ```

-Then you can spin up the necessary containers via the manifests in this directory:
+Then you can spin up the necessary containers via the manifests (choosing FOLIO version as appropriate):

 ```
+kubectl apply -R -f manifests
-kubectl apply -R -f .
+kubectl apply -R -f folio-modules-poppy
 ```

 You'll need to wait until all the deployments are available, which you can check via: